-Raising awareness of the importance of a thorough gym cleaning routine is Fitrated.
-Their study discovered that gym goers really are getting more than what they bargained for on their workout.
+A study by Fitrated discovered that gym goers get a lot more than they bargain for on their workout.
 Having gathered bacteria samples from 27 different pieces of gym equipment, Fitrated found that each piece of equipment is teeming with more than one million germs per square inch.

-The next time your reach for dumbbell or swipe the screen on your treadmill, here’s the amount of bacteria which you could be getting up close and personal with –
+The next time you reach for a dumbbell or swipe the screen on your treadmill, here’s the number of bacteria you could be getting up close and personal with:

-- Treadmill = 74 times more bacteria than a public bathroom faucet
+- Treadmill = 74 times more bacteria than a public bathroom tap

 - Free weights = 362 times more germs than a toilet seat

-- Exercise bike = 39 times more germs than a tray from a school cafeteria
+- Exercise bike = 39 times more germs than a tray from a school canteen

 A hand sanitiser system is a must have item.
-To further reduce touch points, a touch free dispenser such as Deb’s InstantFOAM TouchFREE dispenser is an efficient choice working in sync with the Deb InstantFOAM Complete Hand Sanitiser.
-Available in black and chrome, it’s perfect for a gym that favours design.
+To further reduce touchpoints, a touch free dispenser such as Deb’s InstantFOAM TouchFREE dispenser is an efficient choice working in sync with the Deb InstantFOAM Complete Hand Sanitiser.
+Available in black and chrome, it’s perfect for a gym that favours design as well as hygiene.
 Simply hold your hand under the dispenser to activate – it’s that easy!

 Wet wipes such as Cleanline Sanisafe Disinfectant Wipes are ideal for a quick and easy way to decontaminate all smooth surfaces, and should be made easily accessible throughout the gym.
 Ideal for disinfecting and cleaning equipment such as running machines, weights, bikes and rowing machines.
 For more wet wipe options, you can browse our selection.